TradeSgnl Logo

 Max Trades Per Symbol

-Maximum number of open trades per symbol (0 = no limit)
+Maximum open trades per symbol (0 = no limit)

 Recommended